-A dam who already has a history of one or more hysterotomies is an ideal candidate for repeating the same delivery process, and it’s often times advisable.
-In cases in which the dam has a history of dystocia (birthing difficulties), an elective C-section can prove to be the most viable option for both mum and pups as to avoid similar predicaments.
-Other reasons in which a dog owner may decide to choose a caesarean section for her dam is the size of the litter expected.
+A dam who already has a history of one or more hysterotomies is an ideal candidate for repeating the same delivery process, and it’s oftentimes advisable.
+In cases in which the dam has a history of dystocia (birthing difficulties), an elective C-section can prove to be the most viable option for both mum and pups to avoid similar predicaments.
+Other reasons in which a dog owner may decide to choose a cesarean section for her dam is the size of the litter expected.
 Considerably small or considerably large litters qualify for C-sections.

 - Boston Terrier,